The Guide to Working with a Financial Advisor

 What questions should you ask yourself?

-I believe it is critically important for client’s to be reflective of why they want to work with an investment adviser.
+I believe it is critically important for client’s to be reflective of why they want to work with an investment advisor.
 Things you need to consider:

 1. Why do you need this service?